At first cat lawyer was embarrassed. Then he realized we all could use a laugh.

 “It’s something that’s given the world a smile — and it’s an innocent smile at no one’s expense,” Ferguson told The Post.

-Reaction to the video was immediate: People jokingly compared the cat lawyer’s hearing to the ongoing impeachment hearing, photoshopping a cat head over the face of Trump lawyer Bruce L. Castor Jr. Many joked the viral moment could end badly, alluding to Milkshake Duck, a meme that describes people who initially are perceived as good but later revealed to be flawed.
+Reaction to the video was immediate: People jokingly compared the cat lawyer’s hearing to the ongoing impeachment hearing, photoshopping a cat head over the face of Trump lawyer Bruce Castor.
+Many joked that the viral moment could end badly, alluding to Milkshake Duck, a meme that describes people who initially are perceived as good but later revealed to be flawed.

-Ponton, a well-regarded lawyer, is a former city attorney for Alpine, the small Texas city where he currently practices law, the Dallas Morning News reported.
-In 2019, Ponton appeared in a Netflix documentary series, “The Confession Killer,” about one of his former clients, convicted serial killer Henry Lee Lucas, according to the newspaper.
+Ponton is a former city attorney for Alpine, the small Texas city where he currently practices law, the Dallas Morning News reported.
+In 2019 he appeared in a Netflix documentary series, “The Confession Killer,” about one of his former clients, convicted serial killer Henry Lee Lucas, according to the newspaper.

 Since the start of the pandemic, Texas courts have held more than 1 million virtual hearings, leaving Ferguson often in charge of guiding others through technical difficulties, he said.